flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 - `Validators.isTrue()`: Checks if the field contains a boolean or a parsable `String` of the `true` value.
 - `Validators.isFalse()`: Checks if the field contains a boolean or a parsable `String` of the `false` value.

-### Identity validators
+### Miscellaneous validators

-- `FormBuilderValidators.city()` - requires the field's value to be a valid city name.
-- `FormBuilderValidators.country()` - requires the field's value to be a valid country name.
-- `FormBuilderValidators.firstName()` - requires the field's value to be a valid first name.
+- TODO `FormBuilderValidators.base64()` - requires the field's to be a valid base64 string.
-- `FormBuilderValidators.lastName()` - requires the field's value to be a valid last name.
+- TODO `FormBuilderValidators.colorCode()` - requires the field's value to be a valid color code.
-- `FormBuilderValidators.passportNumber()` - requires the field's value to be a valid passport number.
+- TODO `FormBuilderValidators.duns()` - requires the field's value to be a valid DUNS.
-- `FormBuilderValidators.ssn()` - requires the field's to be a valid SSN (Social Security Number).
+- TODO `FormBuilderValidators.isbn()` - requires the field's to be a valid ISBN.
-- `FormBuilderValidators.state()` - requires the field's value to be a valid state name.
+- TODO `FormBuilderValidators.json()` - requires the field's to be a valid json string.
-- `FormBuilderValidators.street()` - requires the field's value to be a valid street name.
+- TODO `FormBuilderValidators.languageCode()` - requires the field's to be a valid language code.
-- `FormBuilderValidators.username()` - requires the field's to be a valid username that matched required conditions.
+- TODO `FormBuilderValidators.licensePlate()` - requires the field's to be a valid license plate.
-- `FormBuilderValidators.zipCode()` - requires the field's to be a valid zip code.
+- TODO `FormBuilderValidators.vin()` - requires the field's to be a valid VIN number.

 ### Network validators

 - `Validators.ip()`: Checks if the field contains a properly formatted `Internet Protocol` (IP) address.